-A website builder for artists might sound like an oxymoron, at least to some old-school painters and sculptors.
-But even if you're someone who exclusively works in physical media and hasn't stepped into the digital realm in terms of their artwork, we'd argue you still need a website that presents your work to the world, and allows potential clients and gallery owners to find your contact details.
+A website builder for artists is now almost as essential as any tool you might use for creating your art.
+Even if you work exclusively in physical media and haven't stepped into the digital realm on the creative side, in most cases you'll still need a website to present your work to the world and allow potential clients and gallery owners to find your contact details.

-That's where we come in.
-In this article, we pick the best website builders for artists available today, discuss the pros and cons of each, and share the information you need to make the right choice.
-And if you can't find what you're looking for here, be sure to check out our general best website builder article for a more broad range of options.
+In this guide, we wade through the marketing spin and technical jargon to help you choose the best west website builder for artists available today.
+We explore the pros and cons of each option and all the details you need to make the right choice.
+If you can't find what you're searching for here, make sure you take a look at our more general guide to choosing the best website builder for a broader range of options.

 The best website builder for artists

-While most web builders are focused on small business owners, Squarespace has always had the creative community firmly in its sights.
-And its lovely layouts, meticulously crafted by professional designers, are the ideal choice for artists wanting to wow people with their digital portfolio.
-Plus if you want to add a blog or add an online store to sell your prints, Squarespace has you covered too.
+While most web builders are aimed at small business owners, Squarespace has creatives in mind.
+Its stunning templates offer lovely layouts, all meticulously crafted by professional designers.
+It also has you covered if you want to add a blog or add an online store to sell your prints.

-Squarespace doesn’t offer a free plan, and it is one of the more expensive web builders on our list.
-But given how nice its templates are, we think it’s a price worth paying if you can afford it.
-And there’s a 14-day free trial, with no credit card needed, so you can spend a lot of time trying it out before you commit.
+Squarespace doesn’t offer a free plan, and it's one of the more expensive web builders on our list.
+But given how effective its templates are, we think it’s worth paying for if you can afford it.
+There’s a 14-day free trial, with no credit card needed, so you can try it out before you commit.

-Its drag-and-drop editor is super-easy to use, even for beginners.
-With over 500 templates in total, there are a lot of art-specific templates to choose from, including ‘Illustrator Portfolio’, ‘3D artist’ and ‘Graphic Artist’.
-And if even that terrifies you, you can just use Wix ADI, a system based on answering questions that's similar to that offered by Jimdo.
+Perhaps the most appealing feature is that Wix's drag-and-drop editor is super-easy to use, even for beginners.
+It offers more than 500 templates, with a lot of art-focused templates to choose from, including ‘Illustrator Portfolio’, ‘3D artist’ and ‘Graphic Artist’.
+If that still seems like hard work, you can use Wix ADI, a system based on answering questions that's similar to that offered by Jimdo (see below).

-The biggest selling point for many artists, however, is that Wix's prices are very low compared to most rivals.
-In fact, there’s even a ‘Free forever’ level that will get you a basic website for zero money.
+The biggest selling point for many artists, however, is that Wix's prices are generally lower than those of its competitors.
+There’s even a ‘Free forever’ level that will get you a basic website for zero money, although that option comes with ads and limited features.
 To get a feel for what Wix is capable of, you can see a selection of artist websites created with its web builder here.

-Artists are known for being perfectionists.
-So maybe you’re looking for more than a basic template-driven layout, and want greater control over the look and feel of your site?
-In which case, you might prefer Voog, particularly if you have some experience of web building, and aren’t scared of a little work.
+Artists are known for being perfectionists, so chances are you might be looking for something that offers you more control over the look and feel of your site.
+If you want an option that goes beyond basic template-driven layouts, you might prefer Voog, particularly if you have some experience of web building and don't mind investing some time in it.

-While Voog only offers a limited number of templates, they are very well-designed and attractive, and look great on all screen sizes and devices.
-Plus you get a huge range of options to customise your site, especially when it comes to blogging and ecommerce features.
+Voog only offers a limited number of templates, but they're very well-designed and look sharp on all screen sizes and devices.
+The big advantage is that they offer a huge range of options for customisation, especially when it comes to blogging and ecommerce features.

-You don’t need any technical knowledge to use these, although if you are a developer there are also a bunch of cool database and API tools that will help you tweak things further.
-And if you get stuck, customer support is available 24/7 via live chat, email, and phone.
+You still don’t need any technical knowledge to use these, although if you are a developer there are some cool database and API tools that will help you tweak things further.
+If you get stuck, customer support is available 24/7 via live chat, email, and phone.

-Perhaps the standout feature of Voog, though, is the way you can set your site to be available in multiple languages, in just a few clicks.
+Another standout feature of Voog is that you can easily set your site to be available in multiple languages.
 You can either trigger the language to change automatically depending on location, or allow your visitors to pick their preferred language from the menu.
-Either way, for any artist wanting to promote themselves and their work beyond the English speaking world, this is a valuable feature that can expand your reach hugely.
+Either way, for any artist wanting to promote themselves and their work beyond the English speaking world, this could be a valuable addition that might allow you to expand your reach.

-All of this is irrelevant if you’re only expecting to sell the odd print every now and again.
+All of this is irrelevant if you only plan to sell the odd print every now and again.
 In that case, you're probably better off with a basic website and taking orders by email.
-But if you’re serious about setting up a business around your art that generates a regular income, then Shopify has everything you need to make it a success.
-Learn more about selling artwork on Shopify in this blog post.
+But if you’re serious about gaining regular sales of your art, Shopify has everything you need.
+You can learn more about selling artwork on Shopify in this blog post.

-We should add that Jimdo isn’t perfect.
-There’s no live chat or phone support, only tickets; and you won’t get a fast response to those either, unless you’re on the most expensive plan.
-Plus its templates are pretty basic, and certainly not beautiful.
-That said, if you just want to set up a website quickly and with the minimum of fuss, Jimdo can certainly deliver that.
+Jimdo isn’t perfect.
+There’s no live chat or phone support, only tickets; and you can't expect the fastest response to them unless you’re on the most expensive plan.
+Its templates are also pretty basic and not exactly beautiful.
+That said, if you want to set up a website quickly and with the minimum of fuss, Jimdo can certainly deliver that.